 If You Want to Try Something New

 Looking to incorporate new fitness routines into your getaway?
 If you’ve never tried CrossFit, Coachella Valley CrossFit offers classes for beginners.
-Visit Desert Rocks Indoor Climbing Gym in North Palm Springs to test your strength and agility while making friends or spending time as a family; day passes are available.
-Lastly, take a break from traditional fitness by trying Desert Serenity Float in Palm Desert, which, just like a workout, can increase your energy, boost your immune system and improve your body's overall health.
+Take a break from traditional fitness by trying Desert Serenity Float in Palm Desert, which, just like a workout, can increase your energy, boost your immune system and improve your body's overall health.

 If You Want to Immerse Yourself